erictleung/2017-new-coder-survey/clean-data/README.md

 `datapackage.json` file, which follows closely to the specifications described by the [data packages format][datapkg].

+This script should be run in the parent directory to work correctly.
+I suggest you to run the `make cleaning` command in the root of this repository for the cleaning to work without digging too much into the code.

 [datapkg]: http://specs.frictionlessdata.io/simple-data-format/

 ## Prerequisites for Data Cleaning Rerun